d3r1n/meson-cpp-template/README.md

 >Note: Before running build.py without calling it with python you need to make it executable by running `chmod +x build.py`
 1. Clone this repository
 2. Run `build.py -m` to configure the build environment.
-You can specify the build directory name and other options.
 3. Run `build.py -n` to build the project.
 4. Run `build.py -c` to clean the build directory.